Home / Blog / Tab Organizer Extensions

 OneTab No Yes (flat list) No Manual export recommended

-Session Buddy No Yes Yes Backups and import/export, no current sync
+Session Buddy No Yes Yes Backups, import, and export

 Workona Partial Yes Yes Cloud backups and cross-device sync